austinhuang0131/joinmatrix/guide/fix-decryption-error.md

 * If key backup is enabled for your account, go to Room Settings => Security & Privacy => Restore from Backup.
 * While the sender is online, ask them to navigate to the room, then click "resend key requests" on your device.
 * Enter `/discardsession` in the room (unlikely to fix existing issue but could prevent future issues).

+If you have exhausted all the steps and have read through the [neko.dev](https://blog.neko.dev/posts/unable-to-decrypt-matrix.html) article, it may very well be a bug.